Everyone agrees there is a racial disparity problem. Only people on the fringes deny the problem.

 “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb….”
 (Rev. 7:9)

-Everyone agrees there is a racial disparity problem.
+Most people can see there is a racial disparity problem in the United States.
+We might not agree on all the causes or what to do about it.
 Only people on the fringes deny the problem of racial injustice.

 Continue reading “The Need for the Church to Address Racial Injustice”